Coxeter quiver representations in fusion categories and Gabriel's theorem: Unfolding and Gabriel's classification for Coxeter quivers

 Let $Q$ be a Coxeter quiver and $\check{Q}$ its unfolded quiver.
 We shall also denote the category of representations of $\check{Q}$ (over $\bbC$) by the same notation $\rep(\check{Q})$.
 We claim that the two abelian categories $\rep(Q)$ and $\rep(\check{Q})$ are equivalent.
 Before we prove this let us set up some notation.

 Throughout this subsection, we simplify our notation and use $\cC:= \cC(Q)$ and $I := \Irr(\cC)$.
-Now suppose $X$ be an object in $\cC$.
-For each simple object $A \in I$, we use $A(X)$ to denote the summand of \emph{all} $A$ appearing in the semi-simple decomposition of $X$.
-In particular, the semi-simple decomposition of $X$ can be written as
+Since $\cC$ is semi-simple, every object $X \in \cC$ is isomorphic to a direct sum of the simple objects in $I$.
+This is called the \emph{semi-simple decomposition} of $X$ (with respect to $I$).
+For each simple object $A \in I$, we use $A(X)$ to denote the direct sum of \emph{all} $A$ (i.e.\ with multiplicity) appearing in the semi-simple decomposition of $X$.
+In particular, the semi-simple decomposition of $X$ is given by

-While the isomorphism realising the semi-simple decomposition of $X$ may not be unique, note that the decomposition itself is unique.
+While the isomorphism realising the semi-simple decomposition of $X$ may not be unique, note that the decomposition above is unique.
 As such, we shall use $|A(X)|$ to denote the number of copies of $A$ in $|A(X)|$, so that $A(X) = A^{\oplus |A(X)|}$.

 We are now ready to prove our theorem. \begin{theorem} There exists an exact functor $\cU: \rep(Q) \ra \rep(\check{Q})$ that is fully faithful and essentially surjective.
-In other words, $\rep(Q)$ and $\rep(\check{Q})$ are equivalent as abelian categories. \end{theorem} \begin{proof} Throughout this proof, let us fix the following datum, which we will use to construct the functor $\cU$.
-Recall that $I:= \Irr(\cC)$. \begin{enumerate} \item For each object $X$ in $\cC$, we fix isomorphisms $\varphi_X: X \rightleftarrows \bigoplus_{A \in I} A(X) : \varphi_X^{-1}$ identifying $X$ with its semi-simple decomposition. \item A hook arrow $\hookrightarrow$ and $\iota$ will always denote the canonical inclusion of a summand into a direct sum containing it; similarly a two-headed arrow $\twoheadrightarrow$ and $\rho$ will always denote the canonical projection of a direct sum onto one of its summand.
-It will be clear from the context which summand and direct sum we are referring to. \end{enumerate}
+In other words, $\rep(Q)$ and $\rep(\check{Q})$ are equivalent as abelian categories. \end{theorem} \begin{proof} Throughout this proof, let us fix the following datum, which we will use to construct the functor $\cU$. \begin{itemize} \item For each object $X$ in $\cC$, we fix isomorphisms $\varphi_X: X \rightleftarrows \bigoplus_{A \in I} A(X) : \varphi_X^{-1}$ identifying $X$ with its semi-simple decomposition. \end{itemize} A hook arrow $\hookrightarrow$ and $\iota$ will always denote the canonical inclusion of a summand into a direct sum containing it; on the other hand a two-headed arrow $\twoheadrightarrow$ and $\rho$ will always denote the canonical projection of a direct sum onto one of its summand.
+It will be clear from the context which summand and direct sum we are referring to.